 For years we’ve been scoring patterns into our hams, poking them with cloves, donning them with pineapple slices and maraschino cherries and otherwise dressing them up in silly ways to make them worthy of centerpiece status.
 I kind of think that because hams are already cooked and we’re essentially just slowly heating them up rather than actually cooking them, we feel some sort of obligation to put in additional effort in order to do this main course justice.
 Fine.
 I get it.
 I’m on board with decorating them!
 I love to decorate.
 But, can we please move past the pineapples and cherries?

 I’m not going all modern on you, suggesting that you froth your ham or put it in an edible bubble.
 To me, modern is simple and new but carries with it a bit of the past.
 So, in a nutshell, that’s how the idea of this orange marmalade glaze came to be.

 Old-fashioned, citrusy-sweet, orange marmalade mixed with dijon mustard for tang and butter for creaminess makes a super simple and delicious glaze and spread.
-Did you catch that the glaze is only three ingredients?!
+Did you catch that the glaze is only four ingredients?!
 Modern simplicity right there.
 And oranges = a new and refreshing way to complement a savory, smokey ham.

 The beauty of using orange marmalade is that you can justifiably lay your ham on top of a bed of orange slices and voila!
 You have just added that special centerpiece-worthy touch to your main course.
 Your family will ooh and ah over how lovely it looks and dinner becomes a little more special.